giovannirossini/terraform/aws/eks/README.md

 Apply complete!
 Resources: 24 added, 0 changed, 0 destroyed.
 ```

-To get access to the cluster (aws client required), run:
+To get access to the cluster (aws client required), run the command from the terraform output:

 ```shell
 $ aws eks --region us-east-1 update-kubeconfig --name development